-There is no supplemental proforma presentation of operating results of the acquisition of the RPM-3D assets due to the immaterial impact on the Company's operations for the three months and six nine months ended June 30, 2023 September 30, 2023 and 2022.
+There is no supplemental proforma presentation of operating results of the acquisition of the RPM-3D assets due to the immaterial impact on the Company's operations for the three and nine months ended September 30, 2023 and 2022.

 No impairment charges were recorded in any of the periods presented.